 With DMEK, the patient’s original cornea is left mostly intact, so it’s not immediately apparent that he’s had a transplant.
 It may also be possible for the patient to attain 100 per cent vision within a few weeks of surgery.

-Associate Professor Marcus Ang, Senior Consultant, Corneal & External Eye Disease Department, SNEC, said, "The future will be DMEK.
+Associate Professor Marcus Ang, Head & Senior Consultant, Corneal & External Eye Disease Department, SNEC, said, "The future will be DMEK.
 We have a chance for a transplant that provides for 20/20 vision and a rejection risk that is one per cent or less."

 This new, sutureless technique was invented in Europe and first performed in Asia by SNEC in September 2010.
 Since then, SNEC has performed over 300 of such corneal transplant procedures which cost between $1,500 and $1,700 each, after subsidies at SNEC.
 Private patients pay up to $5,900.